masecla22/OOP-Project/3_rts/report.md

 These packets are then serialized and deserialized using Rugson, and while it's true that a JSON based approach is not necessarily the most efficient, it is extremely easy to work with and allows us to easily add new packets to the protocol without writing all that much extra code.

+Encryption over the network is handled using RSA with a 2048 bit key.
+The server generates a keypair and sends the public key to the client, which then uses it to encrypt the AES key which is used to encrypt the rest of the packets.
+This allows us to easily encrypt the packets without having to worry about the overhead of RSA.

 Finally, in order to make sure that the connection is always alive, we exchange a small packet (see `KeepAlivePacket`) every couple of seconds.
 This allows us to easily detect when the connection is lost or if something went wrong.

 ## The Server